3mdeb/news-and-ideas/blog/content/post/2021-10-14-nezha-riscv-sbc-first-impression.md

 ---
 title: First impression on Nezha RISC-V SBC
-abstract: 'Nezha is a AIoT development board customized by AWOL based on
+abstract: "Nezha is a AIoT development board customized by AWOL based on
            Allwinner's D1 chip.
-It is the world's first mass-produced development board that supports 64bit RISC-V instruction set and Linux system.'
+It is the world's first mass-produced development board that supports 64bit RISC-V instruction set and Linux system."
 cover: /img/nezha-logo.png
 author: cezary.sobczak
 layout: post